TBD54566975/web5-js/README.md

   - [developer.tbd.website](https://github.com/TBD54566975/developer.tbd.website/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)

 ## **What is Hacktoberfest?**
-> :star: If you're new to Hacktoberfest, you can learn more and register to participate [on the Hacktoberfest website](https://hacktoberfest.com/participation/).
-Registration is from **September 26th- October 31st**.

 ## **New Contributor?
 Welcome!** :star2:

 We wholeheartedly embrace new contributors to our community.
 Remember, every expert was once a beginner, and we understand the initial hurdles you might feel.
 Here’s how you can dive in: